ZW-xjtlu/RbashGEO/README.md

 )
 ```

--   Finally, count them and obtain the resulting `SummarizedExperiment` object.
+-   Finally, count the reads.
+The reads count are stored with `SummarizedExperiment` object in R.

 At this step, we need to provide a `GRanges` object for annotation, in this case we use `Annotation_gr` as an example.